Frequently Asked Questions

 What is the pelvic floor?

 Pelvic floor physical therapy is for everyone and anyone.
-While treatment looks different depending on the situation, we treat men and women alike across a range of pelvic health-focused issues.
+While treatment looks different depending on the situation, we treat all genders across a range of pelvic health-focused issues.

 Is a prescription from a doctor required to start physical therapy?